FAQs

 A.

 Every virtual assistant signs non-disclosure and confidentiality agreements.
+Every virtual assistant is vetted and undergoes a background check.
 You can be assured your information will be handled with the utmost integrity and care.

 Q?